 Gabriel Glynn had created a few small businesses in the past, but when he noticed that common workplace safety issues could be fixed with advances in technology, he founded his first hardware company, MākuSafe.
 To date, MākuSafe has raised over 10 million dollars, is 5 years, old and just launched a product 8 months ago–in the middle of the COVID Pandemic.
 Despite this, MākuSafe’s wearable safety technology is being used by 2,000 workers in 20 states.

 A Worker Safety Wearable

 Glynn explains MākuSafe’s EHS 4.0 technology is packed with quite a few sensors designed to capture granular data and have a clear view of safety conditions in the workplace.
 The data collected is then organized and presented in a web dashboard so managers and company leadership can see any areas of concern on the worksite or in the workplace.

 Typical worker safety concerns could be high decibel levels leading to hearing loss, repetitive or strenuous motion, poor lighting conditions, or poor air quality.
 Glynn explained that sometimes a “safe” work area can be only a few feet away from a “dangerous” work area.

 How do you make hardware and tech?

-His answers echo former guest Amanda Goetz, who simply called cannabis farms and just started asking stupid questions as she created a premium CBD company for women, House of Wise.
-He also went after some strategic co-founders that had experience in the areas he did not.
-Founders like Glynn don’t have a clear roadmap of success, they set goals and start asking questions and researching.
+His answers echo former guest Amanda Goetz, who simply called cannabis farms and started asking questions as she created a premium CBD company for women, House of Wise.
+Glynn also went after some strategic co-founders that had experience in the areas he did not.
+Founders like Glynn don’t have a clear roadmap of success; they set goals and start asking questions and researching.
 If you want to invent something, listening to this interview is a great start to your journey.